 People with diabetes should limit their consumption of alcohol.
 Apart from the risk of alcoholic ketoacidosis, alcohol can cause spikes in blood sugar.

-Anyone who finds it difficult to reduce their alcohol consumption should ask their doctor for advice.
+Anyone who finds it difficult to reduce their alcohol consumption should ask a doctor for advice.

 Other sources of acetone

-Outside the human body, acetone is present in:
+Outside of the human body, acetone is present in:

 - paint thinners

 - nail polish remover

 What is the difference between ketosis and ketoacidosis?
 Find out here.